jjzcru/elk/docs/run.md

   -t, --timeout       Set a timeout to a task
       --deadline      Set a deadline to a task
-      --start      	  Set a date/datetime to a task to run
+      --start      	  Set a date/datetime to a task to run -i, --interval      Set a duration for an interval
 ```

 ## Flags